python/mypy/docs/source/mypy_daemon.rst

 .. option:: --no-errors

    Only produce suggestions that cause no errors in the checked code.
-By default mypy will try to find the most precise type, even if it causes some type errors.
+By default, mypy will try to find the most precise type, even if it causes some type errors.

 .. option:: --no-any